 Value-Added Improvements

 The value of a property can be increased by making improvements that add to its overall cash flow.
-For example, an investor could purchase a property for $500,000 and put an additional $100,000 of their own money into renovations.
+I’ve seen this first-hand in my work with clients.

 Option 2: Sales Comparison Approach Method